SpaceX Starlink Satellite Internet Update 2020

 How many Starlink satellites are in orbit?

-That means Starlink is just about 100 satellites short of the 400 satellites Musk said need to be in orbit for “minor” internet service coverage—and a small step toward the 42,000 total satellites SpaceX is now hoping to launch.7, 8
+That means Starlink surpassed the 400 satellites Musk said need to be in orbit for “minor” internet service coverage—and still has a ways to go to get to the 42,000 total satellites SpaceX is now hoping to launch.7, 8

 What equipment will Starlink satellite internet use?